Free Tools and Local SEO Tactics for Brick-and-Mortar Success

 • What did they do? — Did they click through to the website?

-• Insights about your followers — age, gender, location — this is very important!
-Does it reflect your target market?
+• Insights about your followers, such as age, gender, and location.
+These are very important!
+Do they reflect your target market?

 Here’s more on Analytics and Insights.